 You will respond to these sounds by pressing a button to indicate when you hear them.
 The quietest level of each sound you hear is recorded at each pitch – then plotted on the audiogram.
 An audiologist will use a red circle for your right ear and a blue one for your left.

 These recordings, using the circles, are comparisons to normal hearing levels of 25dB overall pitches of sound.
 The further down the results are on the graph, the louder the sound has had to be adjusted.

 A good audiologist will take their time and allow for around an hour to fully assess your hearing ability, however, the actual hearing test will take about 20-30 minutes to complete.
 After that, your audiologist will go through your diagnosis thoroughly using your audiogram results and list the options available to you.

-They will help you decide, if needed, the best hearing solution for you and your hearing loss needs along with making future plans for your hearing aid fitting, follow-up appointment and treatment going forward.
-Depending on availability and hearing aid model, they might be able to fit and program your hearing aid then and there.
+They will help you decide, if needed, the best hearing solution for you and your hearing loss needs along with making plans for your hearing aid fitting, follow-up appointment, and treatment going forward.
+Depending on availability and the hearing aid model, they might be able to fit and program your hearing aid then and there.

-Both the air and bone conduction results of the pattern and position for both your ears are read by the audiologist.
-They determine the level, nature and cause of the results shown and highlights problematic ranges.
+Both the air and bone conduction results of the pattern and position for both ears are read by the audiologist.
+They determine the level, nature, and cause of the results shown and highlight problematic ranges.
 Some people may refer to an audiogram as a 'hearing test chart' or 'hearing test graph'.

 Then a hearing test is done around the time children start school - either in school or at the hospital.